discordplace/discord.place/README.md

 > - The `supportInviteUrl` and `docsUrl` values are used in the website for the support server and documentation links.
 You can change these values to your own support server and documentation links.
 > - The `api.url` value is used for making API requests from the client to the server.
 You should change this value to your own API URL.
 > - The `analytics.url`, `analytics.script`, `analytics.websiteId`, and `analytics.domains` values are used for setting up analytics on the website.
 We use [Umami Analytics](https://umami.is) for analytics.
 Any other analytics service is not supported.
-> - The `instatus.summaryUrl` and `instatus.baseUrl` values are used for getting the status of the discord.place from the Instatus.
-You can change these values to your own Instatus URL.
 > - The `botTestGuildId` value is used for when you want to quickly invite newly added bots to your test guild for testing.
 You can change this value to your own test guild ID.
 > - The `getEmojiURL` and `getSoundURL` functions are used for getting the emoji and sound URLs.
 You should change these functions to your own CDN URL.
 > - The `botInviteURL` value is used for the bot invite link.
 You can change this value to your own bot invite link.